elinzer/mock_takehome/ReadMe.md

 # App Academy Mock Takehome Challenges

+* NOTE to a/A staff - I did not have time to 'complete' this challenge but wanted to submit what I was able to get done (the backend routes)

 # To start this locally
 - Clone this repo
 - ```cd``` into ```/backend_challenge``` and run ```npm i```